-You will develop a creative advertising strategy plan, a proposal and presentation for an original advertising campaign with your group members based on what you learn from textbook readings and lectures.
-The advertising plan will be divided into TWO parts: PROGRESS REPORT AND FINAL PROJECT PLAN.
-At the end of this semester, you are required to present your group's advertising plan to the class.
+You will develop an integrated marketing communication (IMC) plan with your group members based on what you learn from textbook readings, lectures, and assignments.
+The IMC plan will be divided into TWO PARTS: PROGRESS REPORT AND FINAL PLAN REPORT.
+At the end of this semester, you are required to present your group's marketing plan to the class.
 While developing this project, I want you to learn how to cooperate with your colleagues and present your plans effectively and professionally.
 Please do your best to strengthen your group project's quality.
 Your group members will determine 20 POINTS of your final grade based on their evaluations of your contributions to the group project.

 Following the planned schedule on the syllabus, I will provide more detailed information as it becomes relevant.
 Please do respect and follow the guidelines to successfully complete your group project.